 In São Paulo, the scheme of the corrupt DA Júlia and her mate, the lawyer Henrique with the gangster Maicom is discovered and sent to the Internal Affairs.
 Maicom is responsible for ...
 See full summary »

 Based upon the true story of Olga Benário, the German-born wife of Brazilian communist leader Luís Carlos Prestes.
 During the dictatorship of Getúlio Vargas (1930-1945) she was arrested and...
 See full summary »

 Two girlfriends visit a big Brazilian beach festival and decide to just let go.
 They enjoy the music, booze, drugs and on one steamy afternoon even each other.
 They also meet a young man and things can't be better.
 Can this paradise last?

 Lívia de Bueno

 After blooming with her new tv show, Dona Hermínia must deal with the problems of her grown up kids as she realizes they are Leaving home.
 In the middle, she must face the struggles of ...
 See full summary »

 Biopic of Brazilian singer Tim Maia, from his childhood in Rio de Janeiro until his death at age 55, including his passage by the US, where he discovers a new style of music and is arrested for theft and drug possession.

-Salvador, Bahia - Brazil, alive with the charm of the 1950s, A gang of street kids known as "Capitães da Areia" (Captains of the Sands) are hunted like common criminals.
+Salvador, Bahia, Brazil, alive with the charm of the 1950s, a gang of street kids known as Capitães da Areia (Captains of the Sands) are hunted like common criminals.
 As we draw closer, we see that they are just children, almost a hundred of them, completely abandoned.
 But they won't be children for long: by the end of this odyssey, many will have become men.
-A year in the lives of these boys, in which they have incredible adventures, the most wonderful dreams, visit hell, discover sex, death, freedom!Written by
+A year in the lives of these boys, in which they have incredible adventures, the most wonderful dreams, visit hell, discover sex, death and freedom!Written by

 0 of 0 people found this review helpful.

 Was this review helpful to you?